tridentstream/mediaserver/README.rst

 Requirements

 * A server with root access (Ubuntu or Debian for this guide).
-* A domain already pointing towards the server.
+* A domain already pointing to the server.

 If you do not already have docker and docker-compose installed, do this: